Memorial Museum of Dominican Resistance: History

 In 2001, the Manolo Tavárez Justo Foundation proceeded to invite various patriotic foundations to participate in the project.
 A presentation was made at the Casa de las Fundaciones in the presence of the Tony Raful and seven patriotic foundations.
 In that same year, the International Council of Museums created the International Committee for Memorial Museums in Remembrance of the Victims of Public Crimes which recognized memorial museums as a special type of museum, with their own unique characteristics and a very specific mission.

 For four years, information was collected, people were interviewed, and eyewitnesses were sought.

 Notable collaborators included Dr. Roberto Cassá, the president of the Dominican Academy of History and historians Emilio Cordero Michel, Francisco Henríquez, and Franklin Franco.

-The project continued to grow and gain national and international recognition.
+The project has continued to grow and gain national and international recognition.
 In 2005, it won a grant from the Ambassador's Fund for Cultural Preservation to digitize the collection.
 This scholarship opened the doors to the possibility of being eligible for the Memory of the World Programme.
 Later, in July 2009, the collection of the Dominican Resistance Memorial Museum would be registered as Memory of the World Programme by UNESCO.

-In 2005, the Museum suffered a setback when the house destined for the museum entered into litigation, the Testimony Foundation was divided and the Federation of Patriotic Foundations lost two members and the museum premises.
+In 2005, the museum suffered a setback when the house destined for the museum entered into litigation, the Testimony Foundation was divided and the Federation of Patriotic Foundations lost two members and the museum premises.
 Later and through the "Fundación Héroes del 30 de Mayo" they got a house on Calle Arzobispo Nouel, donated by the VICINI Group (now INICIA).
-Finally, the Museum entered its semi-final phase.
+Finally, the museum entered its semi-final phase.

 After sixteen years of planning, in 2011, it finally opened its doors to the public as one of the most modern museums in the Caribbean.